 ANR events indicate that your app's UI became unresponsive.

-ANR reporting is enabled by default.
-To disable it in your dynatrace.config.json file:
+ANR reporting is turned on by default.
+To turn it off in your dynatrace.config.json file:

 Android: